 Researchers predict that global cross-border online sales will double in the next five years1, with European cross-border online sales projected to grow 27% year on year.
 In Argentina, 40% of digital buyers made a cross-border transaction in 2015, with 60% of digital buyers in Mexico and Canada making cross-border transactions that year.
-Today there are 130 million cross-border shoppers in the United States alone.
 This puts you in a great position to make the most of existing and potential export markets.
 Having a solid and secure strategy in place for your cross-border payments will help you achieve this.

 Making borderless payments